$\Lambda$CDM is alive and well: More tension than : the tension .

-To check this in a more quantitative way, we use the compilation of references from \cite{2021CQGra..38o3001D} to produce the histogram of $\omega_M$ values obtained from all models when fitting the Planck $\mathcal{C}_l$ (and using the FIRAS determination of the value of the temperature of the CMB\,\footnote{\cite{2020PhRvD.102f3515I} have investigated the consequences of relaxing the temperature of the CMB from the FIRAS determination, and found a best-fit value of $H_0 \sim 55$ and $\Omega_M \sim 0.75$, i.e. $\omega_M \sim 0.23$.
-The inclusion of BAO data brings back the density to 0.1394.}).
+To check this in a more quantitative way, we use the compilation of references from \cite{2021CQGra..38o3001D} to produce the histogram of $\omega_m$ values obtained from all models when fitting the Planck $C_\ell$ (and using the FIRAS determination of the value of the temperature of the CMB\,\footnote{\cite{2020PhRvD.102f3515I} have investigated the consequences of relaxing the temperature of the CMB from the FIRAS determination, and found a best-fit value of $H_0 \sim 55$ {km/s/Mpc} and $\Omega_m \sim 0.75$, i.e. $\omega_m \sim 0.23$.
+The inclusion of BAO data brings back the density to $\omega_m=0.1394$.}).
 This histogram is shown in Fig. \ref{histo}.
-As anticipated, values of $\omega_M$ are clustered around the best $\Lambda$CDM value: their average and standard deviation are $0.1409 \pm 0.011$, similar to the Planck determination (\ref{Pom}).
-This is coherent with the fact that $\omega_M$ is robustly constrained from the CMB in a relatively model-independent way (some points lie on the low end of the scale, corresponding to some interacting dark energy models).
-Furthermore, the recent sound horizon-independent constraints \cite{2022arXiv220402984P} obtained from large-scale structure data in the late Universe are leading to values in the range
+As anticipated, values of $\omega_m$ are clustered around the best $\Lambda$CDM value.
+Their average and standard deviation are $0.1409 \pm 0.011$, similar to the Planck determination ({Eq.} \ref{Pom2}).
+This is coherent with the fact that $\omega_m$ is robustly constrained from the CMB in a relatively model-independent way. {Interestingly enough,} some points of Fig. \ref{histo} lie on the low $\omega_m$ side (corresponding to some interacting dark energy models), {while no model lie on the high $\omega_m$ side}).
+Furthermore, the recent sound horizon-independent constraints \citep{2022PhRvD.106f3530P} obtained from large-scale structure data in the late Universe are leading to

-proving relevant information on cosmological parameters from early physics, complementary to those provided by the CMB.
-Another recent estimation of cosmological parameters from early-time physics (at matter-radiation equality epoch) from the full transfer function yields $\omega_M\sim 0.14$ with small uncertainties \cite{2022arXiv220411868B}.
+This measurement is independent and complementary to the CMB.
+Another recent estimation of cosmological parameters from early-time physics (at matter-radiation equality epoch) from the full transfer function yields $\omega_m\sim 0.14$ with small uncertainties \citep{2022JCAP...08..024B}.

-These values can be compared to the one we can derive from our estimate (\ref{omega}) of $\Omega_M$, using the SH0ES determination of the Hubble constant $H_0 = 73$ km/s/Mpc:
+These values can be compared to the one we can derive from our estimate of $\Omega_m$ {(Eq. \ref{omega})}, using the SH0ES determination of the Hubble constant $H_0 = 73$ km/s/Mpc: